Who Is Visiting My Site blog header image

 by

-Most businesses track traffic volume and then follow up with leads that hit a landing page or sign in to an account.
+Most businesses record website visitors in real-time through their website analytics and then follow up with leads that hit a landing page or sign in to an account.

-Then, Google stopped reporting remote service provider and network domain information, and we lost access to tons of valuable data.
+But back in 2020, Google stopped reporting remote service provider and network domain information, and we lost access to tons of valuable visitor identification data.

 Or did we? 😎